gvwilson/thirdbit/src/fiction/iffy/index.md

 not a circle."

 "If the machines are involved, does that mean you're scrubbing the mission?"
-Wales asked,
+Doctor Johel asked,
-his voice carefully neutral.
+her voice carefully neutral.

 The governor smiled.
 "On the contrary.
-We leave in seventeen hours."
+We leave for Mount Tyree first thing tomorrow."

 Doctor Johel raised an eyebrow.
 "We?"

 The governor's smile grew even warmer.
-"Absolutely," he said, looking at Wales.
+"Absolutely," he said.
 "I wouldn't miss it for the world."

 There was a shower in the basement that provided a seemingly endless flow of hot water that didn't smell of the sea.
-Iffy and Aunt Naggie squabbled for a moment about who needed it more before the Marine who was their guide and guard cleared his throat and pointed out that there were actually *two* showers.
+Iffy and Aunt Naggie squabbled for a moment about who needed it more before the soldier who was their guide and guard cleared his throat and pointed out that there were actually *two* showers.
 The towels were the thickest and fluffiest Iffy had ever seen, and the freshly-printed sweatshirt and leggings waiting for her when she was done fit her perfectly.

-The Marine led them back upstairs to a dining room as big as the *Guinevere*.
+The soldier led them back upstairs to a dining room as big as the *Guinevere*.
 The curved glass overhead gave the sky a warm blue tint.
 Doctor Johel and the governor were already seated.
-Wales stood beside his chair until Iffy and Aunt Naggie reached them.
-"Better?" he asked.
+"Better?" the doctor asked.

 "Tons," Iffy said gratefully.
 Her new sweatshirt was as warm as the towels had been,